 - Mandatory sex offender registration.

-Additionally, you may lose your right to own or possess a firearm, lose custody and visitation rights if you have children who are US citizens or lawful permanent residents (with some exceptions), and might even lose out on government benefits.
+Additionally, you may lose your right to own or possess a firearm.You could potentially lose custody and visitation rights to your children.
+And may lose certain government benefits.

 SEX OFFENDER REGISTRATION IN THE STATE OF CALIFORNIA

 There are many consequences associated with a sex crime conviction in California.
-For many sex crimes, a conviction can result in the defendant being required to register as a sex offender with the state.
-In California, there are three levels of sex offenders—tier one the least serious and tier three the most dangerous.
+For many sex crimes, a conviction can result in the defendant being required to register as a sex offender.
+In California, there are three levels of sex offender registration.

-Tier One: people convicted of misdemeanor sexual battery, indecent exposure or other low-level sex crimes are required to register with their local sheriff’s office for at least 10 years.
+- Tier One: persons convicted of misdemeanor sexual battery, indecent exposure or other low-level sex crimes are required to register with their local sheriff’s office for at least 10 years.

 - Notifying the state if and when you move, within at least 5 days of doing so

 - Maintaining a certain distance from schools, parks, or other places where children can be found regularly, and